haghard/docker-compose-akka-cluster/README.md

 #### A sequence of docker commands ####

-  * First of all we need to export these env vars
+  * First of all, we need to export these env vars

     `export SEED_DNS=master`